 Example of hydrant use violations:

-- Use of a hydrant meter with an expired or a revoked permit.
+- Use of a hydrant with an expired or a revoked permit.

-- Failure to properly support the meter when attached to hydrant.
+- Failure to properly support the backflow assembly when attached to hydrant.

-- Failure to attach the meter to an RPZ backflow prevention assembly.
+- Failure to attach an RP backflow prevention assembly while operating hydrant.

-- Failure to elevate the RPZ backflow prevention assembly while in use.
+- Failure to elevate the RP backflow prevention assembly while in use.

-- Failure to provide Sales Administration with documentation stating the permit holder has given permission to a subcontractor to use the permitted meter.
+- Failure to provide documentation stating the permit holder has given permission to a subcontractor to use the permitted backflow assembly.

-- Failure to provide Denver Water with proper documentation stating ownership of meter if a new owner repermits a meter previously permitted by a different owner.
+- Failure to provide Denver Water with proper documentation stating ownership of backflow assembly if a new owner repermits a backflow assembly previously permitted by a different owner.

 - Use of a pipe wrench or any device other than a proper hydrant wrench to open and close the hydrant.